Jeff McBride: Television

-In 1994, McBride appeared in the Star Trek: Deep Space Nine episode 'Equilibrium' as Joran Belar.
+In 1994, McBride appeared in the Star Trek: Deep Space Nine episode "Equilibrium" as Joran Belar.

-In 1995, McBride was a featured performer on "World's Greatest Magic II" on NBC, hosted by Alan Thicke.
+In 1995, McBride was a featured performer on World's Greatest Magic II on NBC, hosted by Alan Thicke.
 He was featured in a one-hour documentary entitled A Magickal Life: Jeff McBride, produced and broadcast by Canada's VisionTV, as an episode of their series Enigma True-Life Stories in January 2006.
 The documentary soundtrack featured music by Vegas Vortex event production collaborators Zingaia and Gary Stadler, as well as McBride's wife (married 2001) and partner, Abbi Spinner.

-McBride has appeared twice on Criss Angel's show MindFreak.
+McBride has appeared twice on Criss Angel's show Criss Angel Mindfreak.
 He was one of the celebrity judges on the 2008 reality celebrity-magic show Celebracadabra, produced by VH-1.

 He appeared on the show Penn & Teller: Fool Us in September 2017, where he successfully fooled the hosts using an original water bowls effect.